pub struct Shape {

 pub fn all( shapes: impl IntoIterator<Item = Shape>, locations: impl IntoIterator<Item = Location>, ) -> Self

-in this case should not refer to each individual inner shape, but
+Note that locations in this case should not refer to each individual inner shape, but

-to the thing that caused all of these shapes to be combined, like maybe a IntfA & IntfB
+to the thing that caused all of these shapes to be combined, like maybe a IntfA & IntfB.

 If there is no obvious cause to point users to, then the location should be empty.